stolostron/cluster-templates-operator/docs/cluster-template.md

 # ClusterTemplate
 ClusterTemplate CR represents a template of a cluster.
 The template contains both cluster installation and post installation cluster setup.

-`cluster as a service` operator uses abilities of ArgoCD to deploy and manage cluster installation and cluster setup.
+`Cluster as a service` operator uses abilities of ArgoCD to deploy and manage cluster installation and cluster setup.
 Therefore it is important to understand `Application` CR which is best described in official [ArgoCD docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications)

 ## Example ClusterTemplate
 ```yaml